Are you tired of slaving away at a job you hate for far less money than you really deserve?

 Now is the time to finally get the job of your dreams, and the first step towards making this a reality is having a resume that really stands out and speaks to potential employers.

-In other words, it’s not only important that you write your resume to impress the hiring managers, you also need to write for the applicant sorting and tracking programs that companies today are using—and they are using them; whereas only five years ago only 30 percent of companies over a certain size used these programs, today it’s almost 90 percent
+In other words, it’s not only important that you write your resume to impress the hiring managers.
+But you also need to write for the applicant sorting and tracking programs that companies today are using.
+And they are using them; whereas only five years ago only 30 per cent of companies over a certain size used these programs.
+Today it’s almost 90 per cent

 Although different companies use different applicant tracking software, all of these programs use algorithms that scan through the electronic text looking for certain keywords.